tox-dev/pipdeptree/README.md

                         packages that need them under them.
   -p PACKAGES, --packages PACKAGES
                         Comma separated list of select packages to show in the output.
+Wildcards are supported, like 'somepackage.*'.
                         If set, --all will be ignored.
   -e PACKAGES, --exclude PACKAGES
                         Comma separated list of select packages to exclude from the output.
+Wildcards are supported, like 'somepackage.*'.
 If set, --all will be ignored.
   -j, --json            Display dependency tree as json.
 This will yield "raw"
                         output that may be used by external tools.
 This option overrides all other options.